kokomero/miscelanea/pursuitCurves/README.md

 ## TODOs
 * Implement antialiasing
-* Define the configuration of the problem, including moving objects and their relationship in a configuration JSON file
 * Move line width and colors to the configuration file.
 Each moving object could have lines linking pursuers and leaders in different colors
 * Define scenarios in 3D space, and be able to rotate the image in 3D
 * Be able to define parametric velocity vector for a leader so that we can implement circular movements